Statistics

 Note: If the IPAC accepts the appeal, the decision of the Asylum Service will be cancelled.
 The IPAC has the jurisdiction to return the decision to the Asylum Service to be reviewed and a new decision issued or the IPAC may grant refugee status or subsidiary protection.[2]

-Refugee Reviewing Authority: Operations ceased in December 2020 and at the time 432 cases involving a total of 665 persons were not concluded and were transferred back to the Asylum Service.
+Refugee Reviewing Authority: Operations ceased in December 2020 and at the time approximately 400 cases were not concluded and were transferred back to the Asylum Service.
 In 2022 the Asylum Service set up a team to examine these cases.
-However at the end of 2022, limited progress had been made.
+At the end of 2023, 281 decisions had been issued, of which 54 were granted refugee status; 23 subsidiary protection; 127 rejections; 28 explicit withdrawals and 49 implicit withdrawals; and 89 cases remain pending.[3]

 [2] Article 11 IPAC Law.